balusena/kubernetes-for-devops/14-Kubernetes Advanced Scheduling/Kubernetes Advanced Scheduling.md

 **Note:** When creating labels for nodes, we use = (e.g., team=analytics).
 However, in the nodeSelector specification of the deployment file, you should use a colon to define the label as a key-value pair (e.g., team:analytics).

-### 6.Now apply the deployment changes in cluster:
+### 6.Now apply the deployment changes in cluster.
 ```
 ubuntu@balasenapathi:~$ kubectl apply -f todo-ui-deployment.yaml
 deployment.apps/todo-ui configured
 ```
 **Note:** We can see our deployment is changed.

-### 7.Now list down the pods in the cluster and give wide option to display the nodes also:
+### 7.Now list down the pods in the cluster and give wide option to display the nodes also.
 ```
 ubuntu@balasenapathi:~$ kubectl get pods -o wide
 NAME                       READY   STATUS    RESTARTS   AGE   IP           NODE           NOMINATED NODE   READINESS GATES